-Springtide, an autism treatment center network, raises $15.6 million – TechCrunch
+Update: Springtide, an autism treatment center network, raises $18 million – TechCrunch

 Joining Ye in designing the company’s facilities and treatment services is Dr. Tiva Pierce, who previously worked at Constellation Health Services, which provides behavioral and physical healthcare through schools.

-Like many companies which had an in-person services model, Springtide had to pivot to delivering remote care as soon as the pandemic lockdowns hit the Northeast.
+Like many companies that had an in-person services model, Springtide had to pivot to delivering remote care as soon as the pandemic lockdowns hit the Northeast.

 The company charges Medicaid $46 per hour and commercial payers will be charged between $50 and $60 per hour, but the company’s services will only cost families their typical co-pay and deductible.

-Note: *This story was updated to indicate that Springtide had closed on $18 million not the $15.6 million originally reported in information provided by the company.